Rita1791/Benchmark-aware-WGS-preventive-genomics/docs/methodology/methodology.md

 ## 1. Study framework

-The workflow was developed as a reproducible WGS variant-calling validation framework using Genome in a Bottle (GIAB) HG001/NA12878 benchmark material.
+This study evaluates a reproducible whole-genome sequencing (WGS) variant-calling workflow using Genome in a Bottle (GIAB) HG001/NA12878 benchmark material and the GRCh38 reference genome.

-The analysis uses the GRCh38 reference genome and focuses on chromosome 22 high-confidence benchmark regions.
+The current public analysis focuses on selected high-confidence regions on chromosome 22 rather than the complete genome.

 ## 2. Benchmark material

 The primary benchmark sample is GIAB HG001, also known as NA12878.

-The benchmark consists of:
+The analysis uses:

-- HG001 sequencing data,
+- HG001 sequencing data
-- GRCh38 reference sequence,
+- GRCh38 reference sequence
-- GIAB truth variants,
+- GIAB truth variants
-- high-confidence benchmark regions.
+- GIAB high-confidence benchmark regions

-Large reference and sequencing files are intentionally excluded from this repository because of their size and because they can be obtained independently from their respective public sources.
+Large reference, sequencing, alignment, and benchmark files are excluded from the public repository because of their size.
+The repository documents their provenance and computational use instead.

-## 3. Regional benchmark construction
+## 3. Regional benchmark design

-The analysis was performed using progressively expanded chromosome 22 benchmark region sets:
+Three progressively larger chromosome 22 benchmark configurations were evaluated:

-- 5 regions,
+- 5 regions
-- 25 regions,
+- 25 regions
-- 50 regions.
+- 50 regions

-The regional approach was used to permit iterative workflow development, controlled benchmarking, and detailed error analysis.
+The 50-region evaluation is the principal regional benchmark because it contains the largest number of evaluated benchmark variants among the configurations reported here.

-## 4. Sequencing data processing
+## 4. WGS processing workflow

-The computational workflow includes the following major stages:
+The computational workflow comprises the following major stages:

 1. sequencing-data quality control,
-2. adapter/quality trimming,
+2. adapter and quality trimming,
-3. read alignment,
+3. read alignment to GRCh38,
 4. alignment processing and indexing,
 5. variant calling,
 6. VCF normalization,
-7. benchmark comparison.
+7. benchmark comparison,

-The exact software versions and command-line parameters used for the final analysis should be recorded in the repository environment and pipeline documentation.
+8. error and regional analysis.

+The public pipeline scripts should document the computational logic used by the study without embedding machine-specific paths or large input files.

 ## 5. Alignment

-Reads were aligned against the GRCh38 reference genome.
+Sequencing reads are aligned against the GRCh38 reference genome.

-Alignment outputs were sorted and indexed before variant calling and downstream analysis.
+Alignment files are sorted and indexed before downstream variant calling and evaluation.

+The final public pipeline must use the same alignment software, parameters, reference build, and read-group conventions used to generate the reported results.

 ## 6. Variant calling

-Variant calling was performed using the project WGS variant-calling workflow.
+Variant calling is performed using the project WGS variant-calling workflow.

-The final repository should preserve the exact scripts and parameters used for the reported benchmark so that the public implementation corresponds to the reported analysis.
+The exact final caller and command-line parameters must correspond to the analysis that generated the reported benchmark results.

+No software parameter is claimed here unless it is supported by the executed project workflow.

 ## 7. VCF normalization

-Truth and project VCF files were normalized before direct comparison.
+Truth and project VCF representations are normalized before direct record-level comparison.

-Normalization was used to reduce differences caused by alternative representations of the same variant, particularly for indels.
+This reduces representation differences, particularly for indels, before `bcftools isec` evaluation.

 ## 8. Normalized comparison

-Normalized project and truth VCFs were compared using `bcftools isec`.
+Normalized truth and project callsets are compared using `bcftools isec`.

-For each benchmark region, the following categories were evaluated:
+The comparison tracks:

 - shared variants,
 - truth-only variants,
 - project-only variants.

-These categories were used to calculate:
+For the normalized comparison:

 $$
 Recall = \frac{TP}{TP + FN}